 - Espresso- It is best brewed fresh and then cooled in the refrigerator.
 Also, choose a high quality espresso so you get the best result.
 Bad espresso means a bad Espresso Martini Mocktail.

 - Simple Syrup- Helps to sweeten things up (use as much or as little as your palate prefers).
-If you do not have any I give instructions on how to make your own in the recipe card below.
+If you want to make your own, follow this recipe.

 - Salt- For an extra boost to the flavors.